 Returning from a Leave or Suspension

-Implications on off-campus work permission: To be eligible for Optional Practical Training (OPT) or Curricular Practical Training (CPT) on a new I-20 after returning from a leave of absence, an F-1 student must be in valid status for at least one academic year (2 consecutive semesters).
-Therefore, students returning from the leave of absence and having only one semester remaining to complete their program will not be eligible for OPT or CPT.
+Implications for off-campus work permission: To be eligible for Optional Practical Training (OPT) or Curricular Practical Training (CPT) after returning from a leave of absence on a new immigration document, an F-1 student must be in valid status for at least 2 consecutive semesters.
+Students returning from a leave of absence with only one semester remaining to complete their program will not be eligible for OPT or CPT.

 Students returning from a leave of absence are required to follow the instructions below.
 Be proactive with all these steps, as nothing is automatic in this process.

 - Submit the Return from Leave of Absence (pdf) form found on The HUB website.
 This form should not be sent to OIE.